tuvo1106/aws-primer/certified_solutions_architect.md

 #### _Magnetic Tapes_

 - A large reel of magnetic tape.
-A tape drive is used to write data to the tapel.
+A tape drive is used to write data to the tape.
 Medium and large-sized data centers deploy both tape and disk formats.
 They normally come in the form of cassettes.
-Magnetic is very cheap to produce and can store considerable amount of fata.
+Magnetic is very cheap to produce and can store considerable amount of data.
 - Durable for decades.

 ---